EllisFitzUSM/CurrentLang/README.md

 The name Current is inspired by water currents and concurrency.
 Water is flexible in form, and so does this project intend to be.

-The overall goal for this project is to develop an easy to type language that both works intuitively to write parallel, but also compiles with the goal of making anything that can be parallel, parallel.
-When cores are not available tasks will be done in concurrently instead, sometimes saving time but also being consistent with order.
+The overall goal is to develop an easy to type language that both works intuitively to write parallel, but also compiles so that anything that can be parallel, will be parallel (inspired by Bend and HVM).

-Working with threads is called "channeling" (like water channels, or wavelengths).

 Much is yet to be decided but for now the initial part of the project consists of a calculator that brings these ideas to fruition in the simplest ways by parallelizing the left-hand-side and right-hand-side of binary operations such as: